Server/client boundaries are unclear.

 What access do you need?

-VibeFix needs source access or a ZIP export, plus any spec, PRD, screenshots, or notes that describe what the app should do.
+CodeFix needs source access or a ZIP export, plus any spec, PRD, screenshots, or notes that explain what the app should do and what is currently failing.

 Launch-readiness report

 Upload the repo and spec.
-Get the gaps, risks, prompt pack, and repair quote before the next sprint decision.
+Get the gaps, risks, repair scope, and repair-budget estimate before the next sprint decision.